leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

  * a _package_ declaration, named `greeting`,
  * a _library_ declaration, named `Greeting`, and
  * an _executable_, also named `greeting`.

+Each of these names is enclosed in guillemets to allow users more freedom in picking package names.

 Each Lakefile will contain exactly one package, but any number of libraries or executables.
 Additionally, Lakefiles may contain _external libraries_, which are libraries not written in Lean to be statically linked with the resulting executable, _custom targets_, which are build targets that don't fit naturally into the library/executable taxonomy, _dependencies_, which are declarations of other Lean packages (either locally or from remote Git repositories), and _scripts_, which are essentially `IO` actions (similar to `main`), but that additionally have access to metadata about the package configuration.